Sylladexter/Cirrane/03 - Magic/Affinities/Air.md

 His vessels were as free as he was and traveled the world as they saw fit.
 They were largely nomadic in nature but settled down in a valley where the wind never stopped.

+Human nature harbors a deep duality reminiscent of the elements themselves.
+Where there is kinds and generosity, there is also greed and hatred.
+Humanity builds each other up and tears each other down for selfish reasons, and as Pavan's vessels settled in the valley, others eventually came to take the land  for themselves.

+What was meant to be a time of celebration soon fell to bloodshed and when the dust finally settled, Pavana's precious vessels were no more.
+They were the first to fall in a great war that would take all of the Elemental gods' vessels, and lead to what eventually became known as The Great Reset.

+Pavana never forgave humanity for what they did that day.
+The vessels he takes on now are for one goal and one goal only; to make humanity suffer as he has.
+Where once vessels were gentle and peaceful, now they are rage storms that blow away everything in their wake.
+Pavana takes on only the strongest of air affinities to act as his vessels.

+He expects them to follow his very whims and bend to his own selfish desire for revenge.
+Vessels of Pavana are not to be taken lightly.

 ### Known Abilities
  - Atmosphere Manipulation